chshersh/zbg/README.md

 ## Quick start guide

-This section contains example of various usage scenarios for `zbg`.
+This section contains examples of various usage scenarios for `zbg`.

 ### Developing a new feature